MAIF/thoth/thoth-documentation/src/main/paradox/api.md

 # Words on API

-Thoth is non-blocking by default and rely on vavr but, you can choose if you use it or not.
+Thoth is non-blocking by default and rely on vavr but, you can choose if you want to use it or not.

 ## Fifty shades of APIs